 Although the solutions I’ve presented in this guide are temporary, I’m sure every Shih Tzu owner can relate.

-Dog smell, and Shih Tzu hair are just some of the things we deal with every day.
-But it doesn’t erase the fact that we love our pets.
+Dog smell and Shih Tzu hair are just some of the things we deal with every day.
+But it’s all part of being responsible pet owners.

 For some, dog-proofing the house can be a headache.
 But as first-time Shih Tzu owners, we learn to accept and manage our expectations with our pets.